triesonyk/data-analysis-steam-games/README.md

 - `metacricts` = rating  by metacriticts

 ## Data Preprocessing for EDA
+I made an article on [Medium](https://medium.com/@triesonyk/data-preprocessing-of-steam-dataset-8522524a7c72) about the data preprocessing, but here are the main things I did to the raw data:

 - All the data that I scraped was still in wrong dtype.
 So, the first thing I did was fix all the data type
 - Drop duplicates